Decision-Aware Conditional GANs for Time Series Data: Introduction

+High-fidelity simulators are desirable across many domains, due to a paucity of data, or because of high stakes in the deployment of automated decision methods.
+A good simulator can improve sample efficiency and performance when evaluating a decision method.
+A gap in current GAN-based approaches, however, is that they are not {\em decision-aware}, but focus instead on modeling the raw synthetic data distribution~\cite{Koshiyama2019,Yoon2019}.
+The issue is that the approximation error in the raw synthetic data distribution can be further amplified, after the transformation through decision-related functions, making the approximation to the underlying distribution of decision-related quantities unreliable.

+We show that taking decision-related quantities into account during training improves the effectiveness of GANs in support of decision making and helps to stabilize the training process.
+We do this by introducing {\em decision-related quantities} to the loss function.
+We focus on time-series data, and consider settings where decisions are made over time and based on multi-step inference.
+In such settings, data scarcity can be a particular challenge, either due to a limited sample size or non-stationarity.\footnote{

-A particular challenge with time-series data arises when decisions are made over time and based on inference across multiple steps.
-A simulator needs good fidelity in regard to multiple look-ahead steps.
-Data scarcity is another challenge, either because of a limited sample size or as the result of non-stationarity.\footnote{This is especially apparent in applications to financial data.
-In asset pricing, for example, the daily equity price time series provides only around 250 samples per year, and pooling across multiple years is not effective when distributions shift over time.
-Even with high-frequency data, the structure of market participants will tend to change over time, with the effect that the distribution shifts, again limiting the effective sample size. } Previous work has made use of bootstrap methods to improve sample efficiency of estimators~\cite{Buhlmann2015}.
-However, these methods generally provide no finite-sample guarantees on generalization error.
+For example, weekly financial data series only provide around 50 observations per year, and pooling across multiple years is not effective due to potential distributions shifts.
+Even for high-frequency data, distribution shift remains a concern due to the potential changes in the composition of market participants and trading rules over time.} Previous work has applied bootstrap methods to improve the sample efficiency of estimators for time-series data~\cite{Buhlmann2015}, but without introducing decision-related quantities or providing finite-sample guarantees on the generalization error.

-The problem of {\em exposure bias} is another challenge when training sequential generative models~\cite{Ranzato15}.
-First studied in the context of language models, this bias arises when models are trained to predict one-step forward using previous ground truth observations, whereas at test time models are used to generate an entire sequence; i.e., the model is trained on a different distribution than the generated data distribution, and errors accumulate.
-The problem has received attention in natural language processing~\cite{Bengio2015,Rennie2017}, but remains present in recent papers in application to finance~\cite[e.g.]{Li2019}, and where, with noisy data, the accumulation of error can lead to poor generation quality.
+Another challenge when training sequential generative models is {\em exposure bias}~\cite{Ranzato15}.
+First studied in language models, this arises when models are trained to predict one-step forward using previous ground truth observations, whereas at test time they are used to generate an entire sequence.
+As a result, the generated data distribution can diverge from the training distribution, with accumulating errors.
+Although exposure bias has received attention in language models~\cite{Bengio2015,Rennie2017}, this problem remains present in other generative model applications~\cite{Li2019}.